From Croesus to Mago I

 The Delphian god had received much gold and silver, and his priests had to explain why the pious worshipper had been punished.

-Croesus became a synonym for a wealthy man, "rich as Croesus"
+Croesus became a synonym of a wealthy man,"rich as Croesus"

 The episode at the pyre